 What happened to standardization?

-Before the 70’s there were only a couple of ways to contact someone, the main two being either physically (post or just turning up at their house) and the landline.
-In the digital years the options seem to be endless, with major groups being: social networks, communication apps and even the workplace has instant messaging.
+Before the 1970s, there were only a couple of ways to contact someone: physically (by post or simply showing up at their house) or by landline.
+In the digital age, the options seem endless, with major categories being social networks, communication apps, and workplace instant messaging.

-One of the common features to the instant messengers, is that they are all incompatible with each other.
-If I want to talk someone, I first need to figure out where they are as my preferred client can’t talk to theirs.
+One of the common features of instant messengers is that they are all incompatible with each other.
+If I want to talk to someone, I first need to figure out where they are, as my preferred client can’t talk to theirs.

 What this means